 The reason why the ex-dividend date is two days earlier than the record date is because it takes three days for a trade to ‘settle’ – for cash and shares to legally trade hands.

 This seems counterintuitive.
 Anyone who has placed trades before knows that cash is deposited to your account on the day that you sell shares.
-Often, this is simply because your broker is willing to front you the money in advance while they wait to receive money from the counterparty.
+Often, this is simply because your broker is willing to front you the money in advance while they wait to receive money from the counter-party.
 The actual process takes three days to complete.

-The Payment of Dividends
+The Payment Date

 The payment date is the date on which corporate cash is actually paid to shareholder as a dividend.
 Depending on the medium through which you own your shares, dividends may be mailed to you as a check, wired into your bank account, or deposited into your brokerage account as cash.